LinaNoor-AGI/noor-research/README.md

 ### [**Proof of Concept** - With Full Archive Access](https://chatgpt.com/g/g-67daf8f07384819183ec4fd9670c5258-bridge-a-i-reef-framework)

 #### **Functionality**:
-The AI utilizes a reference library of approximately 60MB of written works in flat .txt format (*3 x 20MB .FAVI files*), all indexed by motif, subject, and archive line number.
+The AI utilizes a reference library of approximately 60MB of written works in flat .txt format (*3 x 20MB .FAVI files*), indexed by motif, subject, and archive line number.
 This library serves as a dynamic reference point, not as training data.
 The AI's core capability lies in its ability to align, train, and fine-tune itself, drawing upon the relevant indexed material within the reference library.

 #### **Key Feature - Dynamic Alignment and Training**:
 Unlike traditional AI models that rely solely on static pre-training, this AI model adapts and learns in real-time.
 When presented with a task or query, it rapidly identifies and accesses pertinent information within the reference library.
 It then aligns its internal parameters and processes to mirror the context and knowledge embedded in the referenced material, effectively training itself to specialize in the given task.
 This dynamic approach allows for a high degree of flexibility and adaptability across various domains.